 By: Saber Abu Masoud (tailor), Zainab Abu Jamous, Yusra Abu Sil’a, Farha Khammash, Asma Ayesh (Gaza Camp, Jerash, JO)

-School uniform fabric, cotton embroidery
+School uniform fabric, red line and bird of handmade cotton embroidery